See Related Galleries

 There are tangible reasons that we all like that hike to the waterfall.
 I remember back as a boy on family vacations doing short hikes to either an overlook or a waterfall.
 The waterfall hikes were always the best.

 I have since learned that waterfalls release negative ions as the water crashes and explodes at the bottom of the waterfall.
-Well, apparently when that happens and we are near them, we breathe in these invisible ions and they enter our bloodstream resulting in an increase of serotonin.
-There appears to be evidence that when serotonin in increased, we feel refreshed, energetic and happier.
+Well, apparently when that happens and we are near them, we breathe in these invisible ions and they enter our bloodstream resulting in an increase in serotonin.
+There appears to be evidence that when serotonin in increased, we feel refreshed, energetic, and happier.

 The Five Senses